RIGHT HANDED PITCHER

 Hafner spent the season pitching in relief for Bradenton, mostly in 2-3 inning stints.
 He had a disappointing season, getting hit harder than the previous year, walking a few more hitters and seeing his K rate plummet.
 His opponents’ average increased 43 points.
 Oddly, he held left-handed hitters to an OPS of .648, while right-handed hitters did better against him, with an OPS of .741.
 Hafner’s numbers were inflated by a terrible start; opponents had an OPS of .964 in April.
 His worst month after that was .660, but the much lower K rate shows he still wasn’t nearly as effective as in 2013.

 Hafner will be eligible for the Rule 5 draft for the second time.
-He isn’t a candidate to be added to the 40-man roster or selected.
 The Pirates could try him at Altoona in 2015 or return him to Bradenton.

 |2015: Minor League Contract|